C04.0 Conflict of Interest and Commitment Policy

 This policy may also apply to other groups, such as student Employees, visiting scholars and scientists, consultants, adjuncts, and vendors, at the discretion of the immediate Supervisor, as set forth in writing by that Supervisor.
 Students participating in Externally Sponsored Research or Activities may also be required to complete a Disclosure Statement consistent with requirements of the external research sponsor.

-This policy continues to apply to Employees while on sabbatical or other leaves, or on vacation, while visiting other institutions, and while consulting with external entities.
+This policy continues to apply to Employees while on sabbatical, other leaves, or vacation, while visiting other institutions, and while consulting with external entities.

 II.
 Statement of Policy

-Outside Activities, Financial Interests, and relationships, including Immediate Family or Relatives, can affect that commitment.
-Therefore, upon hire and at least annually thereafter, all Employees must disclose to their Supervisor any current, proposed, or pending Financial Interests, Outside Activities or relationships that create or constitute a Conflict.
+Outside Activities, Financial Interests, and Relationships, including Immediate Family or Relatives, can affect that commitment.
+Therefore, upon hire and at least annually thereafter, all Employees must disclose to their Supervisor any current, proposed, or pending Financial Interests, Outside Activities or Relationships that create or constitute, can potentially create or constitute, or give the perception of a Conflict.

 Supervisors must determine whether a Conflict is manageable before an Employee may undertake the activity giving rise to the Conflict.
 Employees must comply with all measures put in place to manage, reduce, eliminate or otherwise treat the Conflict.